-What the company does is to offer a specific blockchain protocol for the transactions, that includes smart contracts that authors can customise and fix.
+What the company does is to offer a specific blockchain protocol for the transactions, that includes smart contracts that authors can customize and fix.
 They charge a transaction fee for the protocol, of 15% of the sale price.
-This is certainly lower than most stock photo agencies rates, and results in higher earnings for photographers.
+This is certainly lower than most stock photo agencies' rates and results in higher earnings for photographers.

-Their system lets authors select both the price for their images, and the rights they want to include in the license available to buyers.
-Once the image, price and terms are approved, they can't be changed.
-If someone wants to buy an image, the protocol executes the smart contract covering it, and issues a license for that image under buyer's name.
-This hopes to give artists better control over their content, and add transparency to the business.
+Their system lets authors select both the price for their images and the rights they want to include in the license available to buyers.
+Once the image, price, and terms are approved, they can't be changed.
+If someone wants to buy an image, the protocol executes the smart contract covering it and issues a license for that image under the buyer's name.
+This hopes to give artists better control over their content and add transparency to the business.

 What’s in Wemark for Me?

-As a stock photo buyers there’s two aspects in this offer that may interest you:
+As a stock photo buyers there're two aspects in this offer that may interest you: